Geometry of a Collider Detector

 Overview of Screencast 3:

-In the y-z view, the beamline (z-axis) is horizontal and the radial distance r of the track (that is, the hypotenuse of the triangle formed by the x and y dimensions of the track) forms the vertical axis.
+In the r-z view, the beamline (z-axis) is horizontal and the radial distance r of the track (that is, the hypotenuse of the triangle formed by the x and y dimensions of the track) forms the vertical axis.
 Radial distance r is in the same direction as pt - see below.
 The angle from the +z axis to the muon track is labeled θ, which runs from 0 to π radians or 0o to 180o.
 However, θ is not as often used as a parameter called the pseudorapidity, η.
 The low energy tracks are shown here to help us understand one reason for this.
 Note that there are many more tracks close to the z-axis and few close to the x- and y-axes.
-The pseudorapidity is a parameter which runs from 0 at the +y -axis to positive or negative infinity as the track measures closer to the +z or -z axis and is set up to roughly equalize the number of tracks in equal intervals of η.
+The pseudorapidity is a parameter which runs from 0 a long radial distance r to positive or negative infinity as the track measures closer to the +z or -z axis and is set up to roughly equalize the number of tracks in equal intervals of η.
 It is also very nearly invariant, meaning its val;ue will staypretty much the same in the lab frame of reference or in tbe frame of reference of the particle itself.

 Even more: note the components of the momentum vector of the muon.